 Porter (2008) proposed a model focused on the primary and secondary activities in the value chain, aiming to set up the competitive capacity.
 The primary stage comprised the following activities: inbound logistics, commodity production, delivery, and commodity distribution, outbound logistics and marketing.
-The secondary stage was composed of the following activities: purchasing and procuring, technological development, human resource management, and business infrastructure (Kanasaen, 2016).
+The secondary stage were composed of the following activities: purchasing and procuring, technological development, human resource management, and business infrastructure (Kanasaen, 2016).
 According to Miller & Dess (1996), an advantage was characterized by creation of difference, leadership in costs, quick response, and specific marketing.

 Blanchard (2014) found that a competitive advantage could be made possible by means of differentiation, cost leadership, and quick response.
 The competitive advantage in terms of procurement cost, business cost, customers cost, commodity difference, service difference, personnel, images and specific groups.
-The findings described above were in line with the research results found by Agyapong et al. (2016); Karami et al. (2015); Oyewobi et al. (2015).
+The findings described above were in line with the research results found by Agyapong, Ellis & Domeher (2016); Karami, Sahebalzamani & Sarabi (2015), Oyewobi, Windapo & James (2015).